maximilianh/pubMunch/README.md

 files to sys.path in your script and use the Java classes as you would use python classes.

 The annotators can set a few additional special variables, apart from "headers":
 - "sectioning": If this is true, the document is sent in separate chunks, one per "intro", "material", "results" and "discussion" section.
-The sectioning is very rough at the moment and does not always work.
+The sectioning is very rough at the moment.
 - "onlyMain": If this is set to True, the annotator will only be run on the main files, not the supplemental data.
 - "onlyMeta": If True, annotator will only be run on the metadata, not the fulltext
 - "bestMain": If True, annotator will only be run on the XML fulltext, not any PDF fulltext versions, if both are available.
 If only PDF is available, it will still be used.

+Apart from the annotate() function, the annotators can provide three other functions, which are loosely inspired by Hadoop:
+- "setup": function that is run before any files are opened, when the job comes up.
+The parameter is paramDict, a dictionary with parameters specified on the command line in the format key=value.
+  This can be used to read necessary data for a job.
+- "startup": function that is run after the main in/out files are opened.
+The parameter is outFiles, a list of output files.
+This can be used to write or change headers of output files.
+- "cleanup": function that is run when the job is completed.
+There are no parameters.
+This can used to cleanup any output from startup() or close files.

 # Map/reduce operations